 Because many of those parks were built during a time when RVs were really small so the spaces are small.

 Once you go over 36 feet you really limit yourself to being able to get into those locations.

 Why I Consider Large RVs

-Now you might be wondering why someone would want to go this big and there’s different reasons for everybody.
+Now you might be wondering why someone would want to go this big and there are different reasons for everybody.